badola/blog/cpp/if_you_see_cut_paste.md

 > Return it to the caller.
 > This may allow the caller to get some extra work done “for free”.

-Therefore, since C++11, `std::rotate` returns an iterator to the new location of the element pointed to by first.
+Therefore, since C++11, `std::rotate` returns an iterator to the new location of the element pointed to by `first`.
 Maybe the return value won’t be used, but it was already computed anyways, so return it back to the caller.

     Initial orientation: